jsiefer/class-mocker/README.md

 You can define class footprints and include JSON class footprint reference files for cloning an entire class tree.

+Ideally you don't use this library directly but instead create a framework-mock library which provides all class references and constants etc that are required and use that library in your project for testing.

-The project was initial created to mock Magento for UnitTests.
+This project was initial created to mock Magento for UnitTests.
 Check out the [mock-mage lib](https://github.com/jsiefer/mage-mock) which uses this lib to mock the entire Magento Framework/Application.